w3c-fedid/Administration/proposals-CG-WG.md

 # Stage 3: Implementation

 > NOTE: We don't yet have enough experience as we get towards Stage 3 and 4, so they aren't fully baked yet.
 It is possible that these
-> will change a lot as we learn, including potentially entirely removing them in favor of the W3C WG operation processs.
+> will change a lot as we learn, including potentially entirely replacing them with references to the W3C Process.

 The purpose of Stage 3 Proposals is to increase implementation and deployment confidence in order to produce a [Candidate Recommendation](https://www.w3.org/policies/process/#RecsCR).